Skill Demand Index

 Which roles need SEM most:

-Marketing positions drive 92% of demand.
-Software Engineering also frequently list SEM as a requirement.
-Skills commonly paired with SEM include SEO and Content Marketing.
+Marketing positions drive 89% of demand.
+Other also frequently list SEM as a requirement.
+Skills commonly paired with SEM include SEO and Social Media Marketing.

 Depth Level Distribution